Promitpolok/Promitpolok/README.md

 🌟 **Code, Compile, Conquer!** 🌟

 I'm passionate about learning new technologies, contributing to exciting projects, and growing as a developer.
-Currently exploring **Artificial Intelligence**.
+Currently exploring **Frontend Design**.

 ---